DivinerX/dyphira-chain/README.md

 - Runs the main producer loop for block creation and committee management
 - Manages test transaction generation and delegation transactions
 - Handles account initialization for all known validators
+- Manages Secp256k1 key generation and signing for blocks and transactions

 ### P2PNode (`p2p.go`)